American History and Government courses

 EDFN 507: Understanding Statistical Research for Classroom Professionals (3)

 This course is designed to prepare non-mathematicians to critique and understand statistical research and research designs as they apply to classroom and school practices.
 Students will analyze a variety of research questions in education and learn to follow these questions through relevant research studies, to learn how to structure links between research and practice that are reasonable, and that protect and justify the experiential knowledge of eduation professionals.
-This course meets the requirements of the Inquiry/Research standard of the M.Ed.
-Core.
+This course meets the requirements for the Inquiry standard of the MASTAHG Core.

 EDFN 510: The World in Your Classroom - Mulitcultural and Global Education (3)

 The goal of this course is to equip educators with the knowledge and practical skills necessary to implement multicultural curricular and pedagogical strategies, thereby enabling them to meet the diverse learning needs of all students.
 By developing multicultural competence, using culturally relevant instruction and pedagogy, and practicing culturally responsive teaching, educators will improve their ability to positively impact student achievement both individually, and holistically.
 Also, by developing an understanding of the prevailing conditions, developments, and trends associated with world educational issues, educators will be equipped to prepare their students for the increasingly globalized world.
-This course staisfies the Diversity requirement of the M.Ed.
-Core.
+This course meets the requirements for the Diversity standard in the MASTAHG Core.

 EDFN 521: Theory and Practice of Curriculum Development (3)